 Ah, many people I’ve suggested to start with this exercise will feel the difference almost immediately.
 They will report: I feel calmer.
 The body feels calmer.

 So to use this, as I always say, it’s essential to do it consistently.
-Just make it a habit to give yourself one or two deep, deep belly breaths every day—another great way to use this.
+Make it a habit to give yourself one or two deep belly breaths every day.
+This is another great way to use this.

 When you start to feel your anxiety, your stress increases in those moments immediately.

-At this point, we may even notice that we go to our abdomen with the right hand and then, as usual, take a deep breath there.
+At this point, we may notice going to our abdomen with the right hand.
+Then, as usual, we take a deep breath there.
 One or two of the ones you know can be an essential step to chill out.
 If you have a scary encounter, give it a try.

 Meditation to Heal Holistically!